How To IdentifyAudio SpeakersThat Have The MostFlexibility & Best Sound Quality

 COHERENT AUDIO SPEAKERS

 The owner of Coherent Audio, Frank Fazzalari is another audiophile who not only was on the same search path that I was but eventually formed his own company to manufacture what he found to be the most affordable (still not cheap) and most flexible solution that anyone could put together.
-Frank made the excellent choice to build this elusive solution and offer it to others through his CNC efforts.
+Frank made the excellent choice to build this elusive solution and offer it to others through his extensive woodworking efforts.
 Many of us really need what he offers but have no idea that this is the solution we’ve been looking for since his stuff isn’t typically available to listen to at normal audio dealers plus the coronavirus problem has made the exploration needed almost impossible.
-I’m sure Frank came to the same conclusions that we all do once properly experienced and educated and he was fortunate to find an elusive and excellent audio speaker compromise – one that really works.
+I’m sure Frank came to the same conclusions that we all do once properly experienced and educated and he was fortunate to find an elusive design and build an excellent audio speaker compromise – one that really works yet is still real world affordable.

 Are his speakers perfect and do they play just like “live” music?
 Of course not.
 No audio system is perfect no matter what the cost!